How to Retain Customers Through a Price Increase

 Let your customers know you still care about their buying experience.
 If you can launch some special benefit or product in your announcement, great!
 At the very least, consider giving out a grace period so your customers have more time to make the adjustment.

 We've put together an example email you can use to help craft your own pricing announcement.
-Just click the button below for access to this free resource!
+Just click here for access to this free resource!

 For more guidance on how to price your products with confidence, checkout our previous blog article on 5 Must Know Tips for Pricing Your Farm Products